-Sailboats less than 7 meters (22.96 feet) may carry an electric torch or lighted lantern showing a white light to be displayed in sufficient time to prevent collision (see Figure 6 - left picture).
+Sailboats less than 22.96 feet (7 meters) may carry an electric torch or lighted lantern showing a white light to be displayed in sufficient time to prevent collision (see Figure 6 - left picture).

-If practicable, the lights prescribed for sailboats less than 20 meters should be displayed.
+If practicable, the lights prescribed for sailboats less than 65.62 feet (20 meters) should be displayed.